 Winning Career Contest Entries Show Diversity

 Take a look at the winning entries from this year’s contest, and you’ll get a glimpse at the diversity of Horizon’s homeschooling students.
 Shelby has been focused on one goal since she was three.
 Colin started with a narrow career goal and expanded it.
 Hailey explored many options before determining her true calling.
-Having the flexibility and freedom to explore a large variety of interests is one of the many benefits of homeschooling and independent study.
+Having the flexibility and freedom to explore a large variety of interests is one of the many benefits of independent study.

 Dancing Her Way to a Rewarding Career